The Future Of Mobile Learning

 DECEMBER 18, 2014

-Looking back, perhaps I should have done this right after leaving Adobe.
 I’m feeling refreshed and ready for round two with new ideas for my blog, books, courses on mLearning, presentations, and excited to take on a new projects for organizations looking to mobilize their learning.
 This is amazing and it opens up a whole lot of possibilities for the future of education, colaboration and learning in general.
 Here’s a short video: [link].

 Solve the Most Common Healthcare Challenge with Text Messaging